Paris Gyms: Enter At Your Own Risk

 Yes, these seemingly bizarre clothing choices and social behaviors could be attributed to a difference in culture (didn’t their parents ever teach them not to stare and judge?) but it really speaks to a much larger issue in the Parisian gyms, the idea of spectacle and prestige.
 It’s all for show – the outfits, the blatant yearning for perfection, the condescension, the visual competition – a great number of these Parisians are not there to lose weight, get fit or stay healthy (besides, any health benefit is negated by smoking the moment they leave the gym) but to socialize and show off.

 This approach to fitness wouldn’t necessarily be problematic if it weren’t for the scowls and looks that scream “you’re inferior, you don’t look good, you have no style.”
 I’m not sure which is worse, their occasional blatant disregard for my existence or the more frequent looks of revulsion.

 Paris is not only the capital of fashion but of the thin ideal.
 Sure, it underwrites almost all messages diffused by American fashion media as well, but you can feel the yearning to be thin and stylish on and off the Paris runways.
 For the most part, the women don’t have “play clothes” because, well, you never know who you might run into on a quick trip to the market or pharmacy so looking your best is imperative.
 I’ve had to completely change my approach to dressing and I fear my American nonchalance is being quickly replaced by Parisian snobbism.
 But as much as I become more French in style, I will always follow my mother’s logic and wear my “play clothes” to the gym.
 I can handle the looks.

-More articles in WMC FBomb by Category: Body image and body standards, Feminism, Health, International, Media
+More articles by Category: Body image and body standards, Feminism, Health, International, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Advertising, Gender bias, Discrimination, News, Europe and Central Asia
+More articles by Tag: Activism and advocacy, Advertising, Gender bias, Discrimination, News, Europe and Central Asia